thevoiddancer/combined_project/README.md

 - Passwords are stored only as hashes (SHA‑256).
 The frontend does not hash on login—login_user handles hashing internally.
 - CSV files act as the single “database”; you can manually edit them if needed.
 - To refresh lists of services or appointments, restart the application.
-- For security reasons, the registration form only allows creating “Customer” or “Employee” accounts.
+- For security reasons, the registration form only allows creating “Customer” or accounts.
 Administrator accounts must be  added manually to the users.csv file (with a SHA-256 hashed password).
 Once an Administrator user exists in users.csv, they can log in through the app and manage services.